 The Omnibus Appropriations Law has ensured the progress of state hemp programs, effectively protecting the transfer, the transport and - most critically - the sale of Industrial Hemp pursuant to the 2014 Farm Bill from federal interference.
 In addition, there is precedent that the Omnibus Appropriations Law provides significant protection against potential federal enforcement.
-In the United States v McIntosh,55 the Ninth Circuit Court of Appeals ruled that the Omnibus Appropriations Law prohibiting the use of federal funds to intervene with the implementation of state medical marijuana laws barred a federal enforcement action against a state compliant business.
+In the United States v McIntosh,(59) the Ninth Circuit Court of Appeals ruled that the Omnibus Appropriations Law prohibiting the use of federal funds to intervene with the implementation of state medical marijuana laws barred a federal enforcement action against a state compliant business.
 Although this case is only controlling in the Ninth Circuit, it is evidence of the import of appropriations protections.

 Both the Omnibus Appropriations Law and the 2014 Farm Bill are set to expire on September 30, 2018, unless reauthorized by Congress.
-However, given current political developments such as the introduction of the Hemp Farming Act of 2018 (i.e. the HFA), the recent inclusion of the HFA in the current (i.e., 2018) Senate version of the Farm Bill, the June 13, 2018 approval of the current version of the Farm Bill by the Senate Agriculture Committee by a 20-1 vote, the September 30, 2017 the decision of the World Anti-Doping Agency to drop CBD from its list of prohibited substances, the November 2017 pronouncement by World Health Organization's Expert Committee on Drug Dependence as safe and well-tolerated, and is not linked with any negative public health concerns, and the increasing number of states choosing to regulate the production of hemp and CBD, the Company believes adoption of permanent hemp legalization in the form of the HFA or of reauthorization or extension of the 2014 Farm Bill is likely.
+However, given current political developments such as the introduction of the HFA, the recent inclusion of the HFA in the 2018 Farm Bill, the June 13, 2018 approval of the Senate version of the 2018 Farm Bill by the Senate Agriculture Committee by a 20-1 vote, the June 28, 2018 passage of the U.S. Senate's version of 2018 Farm Bill by a margin of 86-11, the September 30, 2017 decision of the World Anti-Doping Agency to drop CBD from its list of prohibited substances, the November 2017 pronouncement by World Health Organization's Expert Committee on Drug Dependence that CBD is generally well tolerated with a good safety profile, and there is no evidence of recreational use of CBD or any public health related problems associated with the use of pure CBD(60), and the increasing number of states choosing to regulate the production of hemp and CBD, the Company believes adoption of permanent hemp legalization in the form of the HFA or reauthorization or extension of the 2014 Farm Bill or passage of a consolidated 2018 Farm Bill is likely.